Contractor at center of Navy bribery scheme pleads guilty

-Dusek, who remains on active duty working a desk job, has agreed to pay $30,000 restitution to the Navy.
+Dusek, who remains on active duty working a desk job at Coronado naval base, has agreed to pay $30,000 restitution to the Navy.

 After Francis was arrested, Dusek deleted the contents of his email accounts to avoid detection by law enforcement, according to the plea agreement.

 An agent with the Naval Criminal Investigative Service, John Beliveau II, who admitted to keeping Francis abreast of the investigation in exchange for hotel stays and prostitution services, pleaded guilty in the case, as have two GDMA managers.